imyashkale/portfolio/docs/timeline.md

 ## Education

-- **Bachelor of Science - Computer Science Engineering (2017 - 2022):** Completed my degree with a focus on Computer Science Engineering.
+- **BE - Computer Science Engineering (2017 - 2022):** Completed my degree with a focus on Computer Science Engineering.
 The transition to online learning during the pandemic allowed me to simultaneously engage in professional work.

 ## Professional Experience